sezginacer/LibraryAPI/README.md

 user with username `admin` and password `admin`, populates database with books and authors, finally runs the server.
 After running the server, now `client.py` can be used to test Library API.
 No need to run `firstrun.sh` for second time.
 Server can be started with `./manage.py runserver` or `./manage.py runserver_plus` command after the first run.
+Please note that both server and client apps should run on `Python 3.5`.